 Pirro began her career at the network as a legal analyst and began hosting her weekend program Justice with Judge Jeanine in 2011, which remained the top-rated program in its Saturday evening 9 PM/ET time slot throughout its entire 11-year run.
 Prior to joining the network, she was the host of a syndicated weekday court show distributed by Warner Brothers, for which she won an Emmy award.

 With a legal career spanning more than three decades, Pirro was elected Westchester County District Attorney in 1993, an office she held for three consecutive terms.

-In addition, Pirro started the first domestic violence unit in a prosecutor’s office in the country.
-In 1997, she was appointed by then-Governor George Pataki to chair the New York State Commission on Domestic Violence Fatality Review Board, whose research helped pass increased protection for domestic violence victims.The Republican Party chose her as its candidate for New York State Attorney Generalin 2006.
+Notably, she was the first woman to prosecute murder cases and started the first domestic violence unit in a prosecutor’s office in the country as Westchester’s assistant district attorney.
+In 1990, Pirro was elected as the first woman to serve as a Westchester County Court judge.
+She was appointed by then-Governor George Pataki to chair the New York State Commission on Domestic Violence Fatality Review Board in 1997, whose research assisted in passing increased protection for domestic violence victims.

-Pirro earned a B.A from the University of Buffalo, magna cum laude, graduating Phi Beta Kappa and received her Juris Doctor (J.D.) law degree from Albany Law School, where she was a member of the Law Review.
+Pirro earned a B.A from the University at Buffalo, magna cum laude, graduating Phi Beta Kappa and received her Juris Doctor (J.D.) law degree from Albany Law School, where she was a member of the Law Review.